gilesbowkett/mira/readme.md

 note that after uploading, Viddler will lag before displaying your video, and will not display any kind of "uploaded but still processing..." message. so you basically have to wait a minute with your dick in your hand.

+TODO
+====

+add specs about that whole requiring title, tags, and/or description shit.